 Pipe & Tube Cutters

 According to Hanover Supply Co., a commercial plumbing supply store in New Jersey, this duo of "plumbing tools have adjustable heads to fit the size of the tube or pipe.
 [They're] used to cut...metallic and plastic equipment and should be part of your plumbing tools list."

-Also called a hex key or Allen wrench, a set of Allen keys is used for removing handles on faucets in bathrooms and kitchens.
+Also called a hex key or Allen wrench, a set of Allen keys removes handles on faucets in bathrooms and kitchens.

-With a Philips head or Allen screws holding the tool together, this set of keys is useful for big and small plumbing emergencies, from replacing a valve cartridge or washer to retightening a loose faucet handle.
+With a Philips head or Allen screws holding the tool together, this set of keys is useful for big and small plumbing emergencies.
+It could be used for replacing a valve cartridge or washer or retightening a loose faucet handle.

-To complement these must-have tools for an emergency plumbing kit, throw in basic essentials like duct tape, rubber gloves, a flashlight, a five-gallon bucket, and putty.
-This nicely completes the kit with tools that can conquer any plumbing mishap.
+To complement these must-have tools for an emergency plumbing kit, throw in basic essentials.
+Include duct tape, rubber gloves, a flashlight, a five-gallon bucket, and putty.
+This completes the kit with tools that can handle any plumbing mishap.